Data Reveals Huge Impact Of Water On Wedge Shots

 - Wet face and dry ball

-A wet face and dry ball is the rarest scenario but it can still be created when preferred lies are in operation.
+A wet face and dry ball is the perhaps the rarest scenario but it can still be created when preferred lies are in operation.
 Sometimes a player will lift, clean and place their ball (dry) but forget to dry their wedge.

 The results

 The data returned some interesting results.
 Perhaps predictably, the dry ball and face combination produced the most spin (8,079 rpm), an average of 2,360 rpm more than the wet face and wet ball.
-And if you look at the second row on the report below, you will see the consistency of this number.
-There is a much larger fluctuation in spin with the wet face and ball, which results in greater inconsistency in launch and carry.

 Location: Cruden Bay Golf Club